-- Wegelin & Co., the world’s oldest private Swiss bank, in defending against criminal tax challenges from the DOJ, IRS and U.S. Attorney’s Office that the bank assisted U.S. clients in evading their tax obligations.
-United States v.
-Wegelin & Co., 12 Cr.
-2 (S.D.N.Y.).
-Prepared for multiple presentations to the government regarding factual and legal aspects of the case, drafted portions of Wegelin’s sentencing submission, and led a team of dozens of Goodwin Procter and Wegelin attorneys in Zurich, Switzerland, in an effort to respond to government document demands.
+- Representing Wegelin & Co., the world’s oldest private Swiss bank, in defending against criminal tax challenges from the DOJ, IRS and U.S. Attorney’s Office for the Southern District of New York that the bank assisted U.S. clients in evading their tax obligations.

-- Traders at two separate international financial institutions in connection with global investigations into the LIBOR and foreign exchange market scandals.
-Prepared the clients for government and institutional interviews and coordinated with joint defense groups.
+- Representing traders at several international financial institutions in connection with global investigations into the LIBOR and foreign exchange market manipulation scandals.

-- Multiple institutional clients in connection with the public pension fund pay-to-play investigations being conducted by the New York Attorney General’s Office, the SEC, the New Mexico U.S. Attorney’s Office and various other state regulators.
+- Representing multiple institutional clients in connection with the public pension fund pay-to-play investigations conducted by the SEC, the U.S. Attorney’s Office for the District of New Mexico, the New York Attorney General’s Office, and various other state regulators.

-In addition to her other client work, Ms. Haggans has been actively involved in a variety of pro bono representations while at the firm, including representing an indigent criminal defendant in appeal of his death sentence in Alabama state court since 2008.
+In addition to her other client work, Ms. Haggans has been actively involved in a variety of pro bono representations while at the firm, including representing an indigent criminal defendant in appeal of his death sentence in Alabama state court and in federal habeas proceedings since 2008.